lorenzotabasso/SO-1819/README.md

 Repository for the SO exam's project, A.Y.
 2018-2019.

+Inside the `docs` folder you can find the text of the project and the final summary.

 For execute the project:

 1. Create 2 folders, named `build` and `bin` at top level.